near/NEPs/specs/Standards/Wallets/BridgeWallets.md

 Bridge wallets use a relay architecture to forward requests between dApps and wallets using Web Sockets.
 The concept of a session wraps this connection to expose NEAR accounts to a dApp.
 This relay architecture decouples the dApp and wallet to enable communication that isn't limited to the same device and/or browser.

+To establish a session, the dApp must first pair with the wallet.
+Pairing often includes a QR code to improve UX.
+Once both clients are paired, a request to initialise a session is made.
+During this phase, the user is prompted to select one or more accounts (previously imported) to be visible in the session before approving the request.

 <!--
 TODO: Write about the core methods, `signTransaction` and `signTransactions`.
 TODO: Write about `signIn` and `signOut` and why they're preferred over `signTransaction(s)`.